 Haight-Ashbury, Mission and Richmond are the neighbourhoods to look out for when it comes to international schools in San Francisco.
 In the wider Bay Area, Santa Clara county has a choice of schools worth looking at - particularly in Palo Alto, Mountain View and San Jose.
 On the other side of the Bay, Berkeley and Emeryville are home to a selection of sought-after bilingual schools.

-Below, we have compiled our top 10 international schools in San Francisco Bay Area.
-However, there are another 8 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in San Francisco Bay Area according to our users.
+However, there are another 10 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in San Francisco Bay Area based on your requirements.